Hi, my name is Kaoru Nakahara. I organize and host theWorld Reads for Children (WRC) and the World Shares Child-rearing Experiencesprojects.

 We can all pull together and overcome the language difference!

-I welcome all your comments and ideas.
+I welcome all of your comments and ideas.

 Come join the World Reads for Children Project!